tant/agoric-chat-bridge/docs/session-manager-solution.md

 - Add an entrypoint script that runs migrations before startup.

 ---
-Document created to help implement session management using Docker + Postgres + Redis.
+Document updated to reflect a speed-optimized architecture.